 The Verdigris coloured bowl set beautifully against an ice blue background on a textured flooring area.
 Toned to perfection.

 It made us want to reach in and touch the ripples on that verdigris bowl!

-We supplied a range of plants for this pond – the scrambling Veronica beccabunga that links the garden to the water and softens the hard edge of the pond as well as providing hiding places for the amphibians and their tadpoles when they are in the water.
+- Scrambling Veronica beccabunga links the garden to the water and softens the hard edge of the pond as well as providing hiding places for the amphibians and their tadpoles when they are in the water.

-Flowers on the Mentha cervina, in both blue and white, attract the butterflies and bees in June mixed with the fragrant Anemopsis californica at the back of the pond.
+- Pollinator loving flowers on the Mentha cervina in both blue and white, attract the butterflies and bees in June/July mixed with the fragrant Anemopsis californica at the back of the pond.
 And the bumble bees just love the Pontederia cordata for late Summer nectar.

 - Whenever you set up a pond in a pot add oxygenating plants beneath the water.

-- Buy Extract of Barleystraw to use 10ml weekly during the warmer months.
+- Buy Barley Bio Algae Control to use 10ml weekly during the warmer months.

-More advice on setting up a container pond using our support grid and planted baskets can be seen in our video in Tips and Advice.
+More advice on setting up a container pond using our support grid and planted baskets: